Cody-Learner/aurch/README.md

 Can be used for various AUR package related tasks including -B, for easy one command builds. <br>
 Upon completing AUR build/s, aurch will place copy/s of the package/s in the host AURREPO file. <br>
 Keeps a copy of AUR packages and dependencies built in the chroot for future use. <br>
-Automatically builds and installs required AUR dependencies.<br>
+Automatically builds and installs required AUR dependencies in the chroot.<br>
 Automatically installs all required pgp keys in the chroot. <br>
 Automatically maintains a 144 package count in the chroot via automated cleanup. <br>
 The chroot is intended to be reused. <br>
 The emphasis of this script is using a chroot for 'build isolation' rather than 'clean building'. <br>
-Isolates the build environment from the host.
+Isolates the build environment from the host. <br>
 <br>
 *(within the chroot)<br>
 <br>
-Note: This script isolates the build process from the host, not to be confused with building in a clean chroot.
+Note: This script isolates the build process from the host, not to be confused with building in a clean chroot. <br>
-      Scripts such as devtools and aurutils which uses devtools, do not isolate the build process from the host.
+      Scripts such as devtools and aurutils which uses devtools, do not isolate the build process from the host. <br>
 <br>
     Usage:
     		aurch [operation] [package | pgp key] [--chrootpacman <pacman commands> <packages>]